sdatkinson/NeuralAmpModelerCore/docs/wavenet_walkthrough.rst

 Step 3: Head Rechanneling
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The accumulated head outputs are rechanneled to the final head size:
+The accumulated head outputs are proejcted (rechanneled) to the final output dimension
+for the layer array:

 .. code-block:: cpp
    :caption: Head rechanneling